 Finally, consistency is key to reaching your audience through digital signage.
 While variety can be the spice of life, too much of a good thing can be just as detrimental.
 With most of a business’s target audience living within a few miles of your business, most will see your sign at least twice a day.
 Consistency is key.
 Create your content and then let it ride!
 Keep content on your sign for a least a week or two before changing it.

-If you’re struggling to find the right approach for your digital sign and its content, I’d encourage you to check out Project Content’s website.
+If you’re struggling to find the right approach for your digital sign and its content, I’d encourage you to check out our templates.
 Through our library of imagery, you’ll see some patterns around styling and best practices.
 We’re confident you’ll catch on.
 If you’re not up for the challenge and are looking for resources to help with the heavy lifting, give us a shout.
-You’ll find our contact information on the website.